MDPvis/MDPvis.github.io/README.md

 You've been warned.
 Here are the steps:

-1. Select a visualization aspect (Single Time Step Distributions, Temporal Distributions, Single Rollout)
+1. Select a visualization aspect (Single Time Step Distributions, Temporal Distributions, Single Trajectory)
 1. Copy an existing visualization's script that has the chosen aspect
 1. Add the script to index.html
 1. Update the index.js script to call your visualization and add it to the DOM.